moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/generating_stages.rst

 GeneratePose
 ^^^^^^^^^^^^
-GeneratePose is a monitoring generator stage which can be used to generate poses based on solutions provided by the monitored stage.
+``GeneratePose`` is a monitoring generator stage which can be used to generate poses based on solutions provided by the monitored stage.

 GenerateGraspPose
 ^^^^^^^^^^^^^^^^^
-| GenerateGraspPose stage is derived from GeneratePose, which is a monitoring generator.
+| ``GenerateGraspPose`` stage is derived from ``GeneratePose``, which is a monitoring generator.
-| This stage usually monitors the ``CurrentState`` stage since the stage requires the latest PlanningScene to find the location of object around which grasp poses will be generated.
+| This stage usually monitors the ``CurrentState`` stage since the stage requires the latest ``PlanningScene`` to find the location of object around which grasp poses will be generated.
 | This stage can by used to generate poses for grasping by setting the desired attributes.
 | There can be multiple ways to set the same property.
 For example, there are two functions to set the pre grasp pose as seen in the table below.
 The user can set this property by either using a string group state or by explicitly defining a RobotState.